Magnetic Resonance Cholangiopancreatography (MRCP)

 If a contrast material is used during the exam, it will be injected into the intravenous line (IV) after an initial series of scans.
 More images will be taken during or following the injection.

-The actual MRCP exam takes about 10 minutes, but it is often performed with a standard MRI of the abdomen, which may last approximately 30 minutes and involve the use of a contrast material.
+The actual MRCP exam takes about 10 minutes, but it is often performed with a standard MRI of the abdomen, which may last approximately 30 minutes and involves the use of contrast material.
 In this case, the entire examination is usually completed within 45 minutes.

 What will I experience during and after the procedure?